 - All design requirements and logos are available so that the homepage may be recognizable and branded with your information.

 - Take advantage of reward mechanisms early on: badges, gamification & challenges, incentive programs, etc.

 - Not enough carpools listed?
 Make sure to remind your users to save their trips and share them with other users.

-- Communicate to your users to re-join their networks upon entering the new system.
+- Communicate with your users to re-join their networks upon entering the new system.
 This can be done via the Edit Profile area.
 This will keep your network reporting in good standing after the transition.